Photo: Huntsville Main Street by Bryan Dearsley / LuxuryOntario

 Be sure to visit some of the town’s art galleries and craft shops, which highlight the talents of local artisans, offering unique pieces inspired by Muskoka’s landscapes.
 Huntsville’s dining scene is also top-notch, with the town’s many excellent restaurants serving up memorable, often locally sourced dishes.

 Huntsville also serves as a great base from which to explore Algonquin Provincial Park, which borders Huntsville to the east.
-As one of Canada’s oldest and largest provincial parks, Algonquin is a mosaic of pristine lakes, rugged hills, and dense forests, and boasts a wide range of outdoor adventures.
+As one of Ontario’s oldest, largest, and best provincial parks, Algonquin is a mosaic of pristine lakes, rugged hills, and dense forests, and boasts a wide range of outdoor adventures.
 Popular activities here include canoeing and hiking in the summer to snowshoeing and cross-country skiing in the winter.
-The park’s diverse ecosystem also makes it a hotspot for wildlife viewing, as well as its famous “wolf howls.”
+The park’s diverse ecosystem also makes it a hotspot for wildlife viewing, while local outfitters even offer exciting wilderness camping adventures.

 To find out more about why we consider Huntsville to be one of the best small towns in Ontario, check out LuxuryHuntsville.com.
 And for ideas and inspiration regarding great places to stay in Huntsville, check out the following great content: